Please read text!

 Big packet of more than 50+ home grown seeds!

-We originally bought this one from China as “Saffron” and I was quite disappointed to find out it wasn’t true “Saffron”.
+We originally bought this one a decade ago from China as “Saffron” and I was quite disappointed to find out it wasn’t true “Saffron”.

 The dodgy seller had a picture of the purple flowered bulb and everything, so I was quite disappointed when this fella came up instead……….